Pilladian/link-stealing-attack/README.md

 ## Topic Description

 Given a Social Network represented as a graph.
-Let `f` be the GNN that is trained to predict labels (e.g. salary of education status).
-To create the embeddings of the nodes GraphSAGE is used.
+Let `f` be the GNN that is trained to predict labels (e.g. salary or education status).
+To calculate the embeddings of the nodes GraphSAGE is used.

 - Training
   - for every node v in the Graph